at2005/BTYSTE-2023/README.md

 # BTYSTE-2023
-Analysis of single cell proteomic data to understand mechanisms of oncogenic transformation and how to control them
+Analysis of single cell proteomic data to understand mechanisms of oncogenic transformation and how to control them.
+Basically mapping cell signalling pathways for both luminal and basal subtypes of breast cancer, and using systems biology techniques to identify interventions for reversing cancerous signalling states.

-Repository containing my code for analysing breast cancer cell data and determining possible interventions to reverse cancerous transformations --> luminal/basal + cancerous/normal)
-This project won Best Individual in BT Young Scientist competition (national science fair in Ireland).
+This project won Best Overall Individual at the annual BT Young Scientist competition (national science fair in Ireland).